Shelly limestone

-Shelly limestone is a highly fossiliferous limestone, composed of a number of fossilized organisms such as brachiopods, bryozoans, crinoids, sponges, corals and mollusks.
-It varies in color, texture and hardness.
+Shelly limestone is a highly fossiliferous limestone composed of numerous fossilised organisms such as brachiopods, bryozoans, crinoids, sponges, corals and molluscs.
+It varies in colour, texture and hardness.
 Coquina is a poorly indurated form of shelly limestone.

 Shelly limestone is a sedimentary rock because it is made up of fragments.
-To be shelly, it is full of broken shells which are "glued" together with calcite.
-Calcium carbonate often makes up around 10% of the volume, whilst many varied sized shells from granular to very large pebbles.
-Its color is gray.
+It consists of broken shells that are "glued" together by calcite.
+Calcium carbonate often makes up a significant proportion of the rock, while shell fragments can range in size from fine grains to large pebbles.
+Its colour is typically grey.

 Formation

-Each shelly limestone is unique in its own way, where every stone of this type is composed of different fossilized organism and shell fragments.
-Shelly limestones are mainly found near where marine life live or where marine life once occupied.
+Each shelly limestone is unique, as every specimen is composed of different fossilised organisms and shell fragments.
+Shelly limestones are mainly found in areas where marine life currently lives or once lived.